decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 ### DIDComm Encrypted Messages

-A **DIDComm encrypted message** is an encrypted [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01) and hides its content from all but authorized recipients, discloses and proves the sender to exactly and only those recipients, and provides integrity guarantees.
+A **DIDComm encrypted message** is an encrypted [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01) and hides its content from all but the authorized recipient, discloses and proves the sender to exactly and only that recipient, and provides integrity guarantees.
 It is important in privacy-preserving routing.
 It is what normally moves over network transports in DIDComm Messaging applications, and is the safest format for storing DIDComm Messaging data at rest.

 The [media type](https://tools.ietf.org/html/rfc6838) of a non-nested **DIDComm encrypted message** MUST be `application/didcomm-encrypted+json`.